(I started a film school)

 I love interviewing, filming, editing + showing my movies to people!

-A woman in my 40s, I’m learning filmmaking through CPCC and through Charlotte Film School, which I created in the spring of 2017 to connect us newbie filmmakers with local experts who are generous enough to teach us the craft.
+A woman in my 40s, I’m learning filmmaking by making films and through the Charlotte Unconventional Film School, which I created in the spring of 2017.

 I am so happy that the women of this monastery have trusted me to tell a little piece of their story, from my perspective as an outsider.
 Such a Free Life: A Glimpse at South Carolina’s Franciscan Monastery.
 When they saw it, they told me they felt I had “captured their spirit” which is probably the biggest affirmation I could receive as a filmmaker.